jaegertracing/jaeger/cmd/jaeger/internal/integration/storagecleaner/README.md

 # storage_cleaner

-This module implements an extension that allows purging the backend storage by exposing a HTTP endpoint for making POST requests.
+This module implements an extension that allows purging the backend storage by making an HTTP POST request to it.

 The storage_cleaner extension is intended to be used only in tests, providing a way to clear the storage between test runs.
 Making a POST request to the exposed endpoint will delete all data in storage.